-Scholarship / en Ƶ Announces Largest New Class of MEDC Michigander Scholars /who-we-are/news-events/kettering-news/kettering-university-announces-largest-new-class-medc-michigander-scholars Ƶ Announces Largest New Class of MEDC Michigander Scholars Alumni Co-op Scholarship MEDC rnorris Thu, 12/19/2024 - 09:44
+Scholarship / en 蜜桃视频 Announces New Class of MEDC Michigander Scholars /who-we-are/news-events/kettering-news/kettering-university-announces-new-class-medc-michigander-scholars 蜜桃视频 Announces New Class of MEDC Michigander Scholars Co-op Grants Scholarship MEDC rnorris Thu, 04/03/2025 - 09:43

-57 students will receive the state’s coveted scholarship incentives of $5,000 for Co-ops and up to $10,000 for accepting full-time positions and agreeing to live and work in the Great Lakes State for one year after graduation
+27 students will receive the state鈥檚 coveted scholarship incentives of $5,000 for Co-ops and up to $10,000 for accepting full-time positions and agreeing to live and work in the Great Lakes State for one year after graduation.

 ----------------------------------------------------

-FLINT, Mich. — Ƶ and the Michigan Economic Development Corp.
-(MEDC) have named 57 Kettering students to represent the University’s fourth class of Michigander Scholars.
-This is the largest cohort of students to benefit from the program since Ƶ began granting the awards in the spring of 2024.
+蜜桃视频 and the Michigan Economic Development Corp.
+(MEDC) have named 27 Kettering students to represent the University鈥檚 fifth class of Michigander Scholars.
 The innovative Michigander Scholars program offers scholarships of $5,000 and up to $10,000 to qualifying scholars who complete a Co-op (or internship) and/or accept a full-time position as a computer, electrical, or process engineer or as a software developer (or synonymous job titles) with a participating company.
-More than 150 scholarships have been awarded to date, and more than 100 Kettering students and recent graduates have been recognized as part of this groundbreaking program.
+More than 175 scholarships have been awarded to date, and more than 125 Kettering students and recent graduates have been recognized as part of this groundbreaking program.

 The Michigander Scholars program offers exclusive opportunities for top tech and engineering students in Michigan, including career guidance, paid internships, and networking opportunities with industry employers.
 Participating universities gain valuable insights into the skills employers seek, and key employers across the state benefit from early access to a pipeline of highly skilled talent.
 Many of Kettering's Co-op employer partners are qualified employers as part of this program, including Ford, GM, BorgWarner, Bosch, Hemlock Semiconductor, Magna, Mahle, Nissan, Our Next Energy Inc., and ZF.